Šternberk

 Šternberk ([ˈʃtɛrnbɛrk]; (Mährisch-)Sternberg) is a town in Olomouc District in the Olomouc Region of the Czech Republic.
 It has about 13,000 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+It is known for the Šternberk Castle.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

+Šternberk consists of five municipal parts (in brackets population according to the 2021 census):